Venue & Hospitality

 - Baggage Storage.

-One of the world's most visited cities, London has something for everyone: from history and culture to fine food and good times.
-London is the capital and most populous city of England and the United Kingdom.
-Standing on the River Thames, London has been a major settlement for two millennia, its history going back to its founding by the Romans, who named it Londinium.
-London's ancient core, the City of London, largely retains its 1.12-square-mile (2.9 km2) medieval boundaries and in 2011 had a resident population of 7,375, making it the smallest city in England.
-Since at least the 19th century, the term London has also referred to the metropolis developed around this core.
+One of the world's most visited cities, London has something for everybody: from history and culture to fine food and good times.
+London is the capital and most populated city of England & the United Kingdom.
+Upright on the River Thames, London has been a major settlement for two millennia, its history going back to its founding by the Romans, who named it Londinium.
+London's ancient core, the City of London, basically holds it’s 1.12-square-mile (2.9 km2) medieval boundaries and in 2011 had a inhabitant population of 7,375, making it the smallest city in England.
+Since at least the 19th century, the term London has also referred to the metropolis developed around this central.

-London is a leading global city, with strengths in the sciences, arts, commerce, education, entertainment, fashion, finance, healthcare, media, professional services, research and development, tourism, and transport all contributing to its prominence.
-It is one of the world's leading financial centres and has the fifth-or sixth-largest metropolitan area GDP in the world depending on measurement.
+London is a leading global city, with strengths in the sciences, arts, commerce, education, entertainment, fashion, finance, healthcare, media, professional services, research and development, tourism, and transport all contributing to its importance.
+It is one of the world's important economic centres and has the fifth-or sixth-largest metropolitan area GDP in the world depending on measurement.
 London is a world cultural capital.
-It is the world's most-visited city as measured by international arrivals and has the world's largest city airport system measured by passenger traffic.
-London is the world's leading investment destination, hosting more international retailers and ultra-high-net-worth individuals than any other city.
-London's 43 universities form the largest concentration of higher education institutes in Europe, and a 2014 report placed it first in the world university rankings.
-According to the report London also ranks first in the world in software, multimedia development and design, and shares first position in technology readiness.
-In 2012, London became the first city to host the modern Summer Olympic Games three times.
+It is the world's most-visited city as measured by international arrivals and has the world's largest city airport system measured by commuter traffic.
+London is the world's leading investment destination, hosting more international traders and ultra-high-net-worth individuals than any other city.
+London's 43 universities form the largest attentiveness of higher education institutes in Europe, and a 2014 report placed it first in the world university rankings.

-London has a diverse range of people and cultures, and more than 300 languages are spoken in the region.
-It’s estimated mid-2016 municipal population (corresponding to Greater London) was 8,787,892, the largest of any city in the European Union and accounting for 13.4% of the UK population.
-London's urban area is the second most populous in the EU, after Paris, with 9,787,426 inhabitants at the 2011 census.
-The city's metropolitan area is the most populous in the EU with 14,040,163 inhabitants in 2016, while the Greater London Authority states the population of the city-region (covering a large part of the south east) as 22.7 million.
-London was the world's most populous city from around 1831 to 1925.
+London has a diverse range of populaces and cultures, and more than 300 languages are vocalized in the region.
+It’s expected mid-2016 municipal population was 8,787,892, the biggest of any city in the European Union and accounting for 13.4% of the UK residents.
+London's urban area is the second most populated in the EU, after Paris, with 9,787,426 natives at the 2011 census.
+The city's metropolitan area is the most populated in the EU with 14,040,163 residents in 2016, while the Greater London Authority states the population of the city-region as 22.7 million.
+London was the world's greatest populated city from around 1831 to 1925.